notify-rs/notify/README.md

 the `next` branch, will be incorporated in the `main` branch.
 The first large piece, a new event classification system, landed in 5.0.

-Do be aware of the licensing difference.
-Notify is so far under [CC0][cc0].
-The `next` branch is instead under the [Artistic License 2.0][artistic].
-Pieces of the `next` branch brought to `main` are dual-licensed under CC0, but the eventual plan is to be entirely Artistic License 2.0 code.
-The formal license change _will_ incur a major version bump.
+## License

+Notify is currently undergoing a transition to using the [Artistic License 2.0][artistic] from the current [CC Zero 1.0][cc0].
+A part of the code is only under CC0, and another part is under _both_ CC0 and Artistic.
+When the code will be entirely free of CC0 code, the license will be formally changed (and that will incur a major version bump).
+As part of this, when you contribute to Notify you currently agree to release under both.

 ## Origins